phy-precompiler/std-base-toknzer/README.md

     print(type(_token))
 ```

-The generated token are `namedTuple` with fields the same as builtin `tokenize.TokenInfo`.
+The generated token is 5-elements `namedTuple` inherited from `tokenize.TokenInfo`, with `__repr__`
+method overwritten since this method is dependent on `token` module of current python version.
+The generated token type int value (the first element) should be interpreted with 3.14 token type
+tables, as provided by `std_base_toknzer.tok_def` submodule.

 ## Development